Lingayats

-Lingayatism is generally considered a Hindu sect because their beliefs include many Hindu elements.
+Lingayats are considered as a Shaiva tradition or Sampradaya (sect). because their beliefs include many Hindu elements.
 Worship is centered on Shiva as the universal god in the iconographic form of Ishtalinga.
-Lingayatism emphasizes qualified monism, with philosophical foundations similar to those of the 11th–12th-century South Indian philosopher Ramanuja.
-Lingayatism rejects any form of social discrimination including the caste system and authority of Vedas and Puranas.
+Lingayats emphasize qualified monism, with philosophical foundations similar to those of Ramanuja.

-Contemporary Lingayatism is influential in South India, especially in the state of Karnataka.
+Contemporary Lingayats are influential in South India, especially in the state of Karnataka.
 Lingayats celebrate anniversaries (jayanti) of major religious leaders of their sect, as well as Hindu festivals such as Shivaratri and Ganesh Chaturthi.
-Lingayatism has its own pilgrimage places, temples, shrines and religious poetry based on Shiva.
-Today, Lingayats, along with Shaiva Siddhanta followers, Naths, Pashupaths, Kapalikas and others constitute the Shaivite population.
+Lingayats have their own pilgrimage places, temples, shrines and religious poetry based on Shiva.
+Today, Lingayats, along with Shaiva Siddhanta followers, Naths, Pashupatas, Kapalikas and others constitute the Shaivite population.